formsbyair/Documentation/docs/_posts/2024-11-04-workflow-expiry.md

 * The **Edited** workflow status will be retired, as this masks a document's true status, and we already record edits in the Workflow log

 We'll reset the expiry clock on all documents in Workflow when we apply this change on 1 December, even if they've already been in workflow for some time.
-As such the earliest that any document will expire (assuming the 60 day default) is 30 January 2025.
+As such the earliest that any document in Workflow will expire (assuming the 60 day default) is 30 January 2025.

 We'll be in touch directly if you have a large number of very old documents in workflow so we can discuss options to bulk export or expire them.